megellman/group-project/README.md

 [Visit the Deployed Site](https://megellman.github.io/group-project/)

-Nibble Nabble is designed for the on the go host.
-With our easy to use design you can plan multiple dinner party menu with cocktails and paired wines.
-You just search what you are looking for and simply save under the dinner party name you are hosting.
+Nibble Nabble is designed for the busy host.
+With our easy to use design you can plan multiple dinner parties menus replete with cocktails and paired wines.
+You simply search for what you are looking for and then save to the dinner party name you have chosen.

 ![Site Landing Page](./assets/images/homepageimage.png)